goatslacker/gister/README.md

 gister will emit events back at you.

-Each event takes a callback as it's second parameter.
+Each event takes a callback as its second parameter.

     gist.on('error:credentials');       // Missing credentials
     gist.on('error:notfound');          // gist was not found